SigmaFlowX/Sber-Spread-Trading/README.md

 # Preliminary results and what shall be improved
 Strategy seems to be profitable and stable enough for furher research, but a lot of things are yet to be reworked.

-Currenly returns are calculated realtive to the balance and since the strategy consistenly generates profit without major drawdowns the 100% allocation for each trade would be superior.
+Currenly returns are calculated relative to the balance and since the strategy consistenly generates profit without major drawdowns the 100% allocation for each trade would be superior.
 However, that probably does not reppresent reality well enough.

 Because of that, it's really hard to tell returns of the strategy as it heavily depends on the RISK_PCT.
 With 10% allocation for each trade we are possibly looking for around 5-10% annualy, but for 100% the numbers are around 40-50% anually.

 Therefore, it would be great to calculate returns relative to the capital at risk and not just on the plain balance.